evilsocket/nerve/docs/concepts.md

 - Reference built-in variables like `{{ CURRENT_DATE }}` or `{{ LOCAL_IP }}`

 ### Tools
-Tools extend the agent’s capabilities.
+Tools extend the agent's capabilities.
 They can be:
 - **Shell commands** (interpolated into a shell script)
 - **Python functions** (via annotated `tools.py` files)
 - **Remote tools via MCP** (from another Nerve instance or a compatible server)